 (1) Finding a digital object identifier (DOI)

-- A DOI is displayed with the article information.
+Locate the DOI in the article information.

-(3) Finding other persistent links
+(2) Finding persistent links in databases

-Many, but not all, databases offer a stable way to link back to a specific article.
+Many, though not all, databases offer a stable way to link back to a specific article.
 Unfortunately, there is little or no consistency between how one vendor presents a persistent link from another vendor.

 - Identify the persistent link.
 A label such as "Permanent link to this record", "Stable URL", "Durable link", or "Linking options for this record" would likely refer to a persistent link.